alessiodev-it/shortsAutomation/README.md

 ---

-*Maintained by [Alessio Iacoviello](https://github.com/alessiodev-it) — built for experimentation, refined through practice.*
+*Maintained by [Alessio Iacoviello](https://github.com/alessiodev-it) — built for streaming, designed for insight.*